octamap/mesa/README.md

 ## 🎉 VS Code Extension!!
 (Beta)
 Type completions & syntax highlighting is now supported through a brand new Mesa Visual Studio Code extension!!

-## 🤯 Javascript with no runtime Javascript
+## 🤯 Javascript with no runtime Javascript (NOT AVAILABLE YET, COMING SOON)
 Mesa not only lets you create components without requiring runtime Javascript.
 Mesa also lets you **write Javascript without requiring runtime Javascript** 🤯. (new in since version 1.2.0).
 Read more about this [here](#-📄-compile-time-javascript-with-mesa).

 This feature will be expanded in the future (Make requests through tickets on github)